 Keeping your data private and tightly controlled has gone from being something niche to an absolute necessity in recent years, and few companies have gone as hard into data protection as Apple.
 The last few years have seen the iPhone and iPad gain a wide swathe of privacy-ensuring options, including the email-protecting Sign in with Apple and App Tracking Transparency.

-iOS 15 is set to introduce a number of new features, and one of the best for the privacy-conscious is one that blocks trackers in emails.
-Named Mail Privacy Protection, this setting helps to cut down on the data gathered by advertisers from your own email inbox.
+iOS 15 introduced a number of new features, and one of the most privacy-conscious is one that blocks email trackers.
+Mail Privacy Protection cuts down on data gathered by advertisers from your email inbox.
 These trackers can check whether you’ve opened an email, what you did in there, and for how long you left it open.
 If you’re looking to keep a tight rein on your data, then you’ll want this setting on.
 Here’s how to use Mail Privacy Protection in iOS 15.

 It’s a powerful setting, but the good news is that it’s not a particularly tough option to turn on.
 Toggling on Mail Privacy Protection is as simple as tapping a single option in your Settings menu.
 It’s not on by default, but you’ll be asked whether you want to turn it on when you open your Mail app for the first time in iOS 15.